facebookresearch/fastText/README.md

 This will produce object files for all the classes as well as the main binary `fasttext`.
 If you do not plan on using the default system-wide compiler, update the two macros defined at the beginning of the Makefile (CC and INCLUDES).

+### Building with Docker

+To build with Docker, see [fastText-Docker](https://github.com/xeb/fastText-docker) repository.

 ## Example use cases

 This library has two main use cases: word representation learning and text classification.